AuroraBackcountry/infoex-api/infoex-agent-service/RENDER_ENV_VARS.md

 ```
 Note: Do NOT add Render's Redis addon - use your existing Redis instance

-### 7. **Redis Session Prefix** (Optional)
+### 7. **Redis Session Prefix** (Default: "claude")
-Only set this if n8n uses a prefix before session IDs:
+This prefix prevents Redis key conflicts between n8n and Claude:
 ```
-REDIS_SESSION_PREFIX=session
+REDIS_SESSION_PREFIX=claude
 ```
-- If n8n uses just "abc-123", don't set this variable
+- Default is "claude" - Claude uses keys like: `claude_abc-123`
-- If n8n uses "session:abc-123", set to "session"
+- This keeps Claude's data separate from n8n's keys: `abc-123`
-- Default is no prefix (direct session ID)
+- Only override if you need a different prefix strategy

 ## Optional Environment Variables